Secure Partition Manager

 prj.conf file of the application.

-If this results in a single-image build, the start address of the non-secure application will change.
+If this results in a single-image build, the start address of the application that has CMSE enabled will change.
 The security attribution configuration for the flash will change when SPM is not built as a sub-image.

 This sample can be found under

 samples/spm in the nRF Connect SDK folder structure.

 To build the sample with Visual Studio Code, follow the steps listed on the How to build an application page in the nRF Connect for VS Code extension documentation.
 See Building and programming an application for other building and programming scenarios and Testing and debugging an application for general information about testing and debugging in the nRF Connect SDK.

 Program both the sample and your application firmware to the development kit.
 After power-up, the sample starts your application firmware.